View full details in the curriculum handbook

 You will complete a number of modules enabling you to develop your understanding both of the research process as well as your topic of interest.
 The culmination of the MA is a 12,000 to 15,000-word dissertation.
-You will also complete a literature review, which informs your dissertation, and you will learn about different research methods.
+You will also critically engage with scholarship, which informs your dissertation, and you will learn about different research methods.
 You will be expected to read widely around your subject area.
 Following this course helps to develop your critical thinking and your ability to present a written argument.

 What is the point of doing an MA when I have a PGCE or am an experienced teacher?